 Visit the Towers of La Rochelle, France

-La Rochelle is home to two towers that sit at the opening to the harbor.
+La Rochelle is home to two towers that sit at the opening of the harbor.
 The towers once protected the entrance to the port by a huge chain between the towers.
 Built more than 800 years ago and nowadays monumental icons of the city!
-The towers were all designed to be lived in, serving many functions over the years, chapel, and even a prison.
+The towers were all designed to be lived in, serving many functions over the years, chapel and even a prison.

 The Three Towers

 - The Chaintower (La tour de la Chaîne)

 The town hall of La Rochelle is an ornate building and one of the most eye-catching parts of town.
 Build in the 17th century, it’s thought to be one of the oldest town halls in the whole of France (that’s still used for its original purpose)!
 It looks more like a palace than a town hall, with its detailed carvings, white pillars, turrets, and watchtower.
 The town hall is a great spot to start your discovery of the old quarter.

 Try the Popular Ice Cream of Ernest Le Glacier